 Medicare Part D is designed to cover specific drugs that vary among insurance plans.
 Make sure your plan covers the drugs, both generic and brand name, that you will be using the most.
 If a drug is not covered under your plan, you won’t get the subsidies and the manufacturer discounts that come with Medicare Part D. They also may not count towards your total out-of-pocket expenses.
 You will also need to continue to pay your premiums during the donut hole period, even if your drugs are not covered.

-Since Medicare Part D and the donut hole work on a calendar year cycle, you will need to keep track of costs.
-Medicare will automatically do this and will mail you a statement that you can review to compare against your own records.
+Since Medicare Part D and the donut hole work on a calendar year cycle, you will need to keep track of your costs.
+Medicare will also automatically do this and will mail you a statement that you can review to compare against your own records.
 To verify that you’re getting all of your out-of-pocket expenses tabulated, and that they’re being tracked correctly while you’re in the donut hole, you will need to collect the following information:

-- Discounts and subsidies– You might reach the donut hole and fail to receive the manufacturer’s discount or the government subsidy for your covered brand name drugs some reason.
+- Discounts and subsidies.
+You might reach the donut hole and fail to receive the manufacturer’s discount or the government subsidy for your covered brand name drugs for some reason.
 You will need to review the “Explanation of Benefits” for your particular plan to make sure the drug is a covered drug.
-If it is covered, and you still haven’t received your discount or subsidy, and you believe you are in the donut hole, make sure that all your out-of-pocket expenses are correct.
+If it is covered, and you still haven’t received your discount or subsidy, and you believe you’re in the donut hole, make sure that all your out-of-pocket expenses are correct.
 Then, file an appeal to make sure you get the discounts and subsidies you should be getting under the donut hole.

 Managing Your Drug Costs More Effectively